CRM vs Marketing Automation

 |If you have too much data about customers and having trouble handling it||If you are sending too much time sending out emails and doing follow-ups|

 |You have trouble keeping track of your customer journey||You are not getting enough data from your marketing campaigns|

-If you’d like to learn more about how Marketing Automation supports your business growth in 2021, give us a call at Munro Marketing and request a free trial.
-We are a SharpSpring Platinum Agency.
-SharpSpring is a marketing automation platform with a wide range of features and Munro Agency can assist you in making the most out of these features.
+Now that you understand how CRM and Marketing automation work together to support your business growth, it’s time to test it out and enjoy the results, too.
+If you’d like to learn more about how Marketing Automation can support your business growth in 2022, give us a call at Munro Marketing to request a free trial.
+We are a small business marketing agency and a SharpSpring Platinum Agency.
+SharpSpring is a marketing automation platform with a wide range of features, and Munro Agency can assist you in making the most out of these features.